grahame/pharus/README.md

 You can find the ID in the topic for your lightbulb from the zigbee2mqtt web interface;
 it's just the hex code in the device URL.

+The provided latitude and longitude are used to calculate the local sunrise time on Easter Day, so that the globe turns back on as the Vigil ends.

 4. Now for theeasy bit.
 Install the [deno](https://docs.deno.com/runtime/manual/getting_started/installation) runtime, and then run:

 ```sh